ozymandias89/Tesi2/README.md

 0 0 0 0 1 2 4 7 9 8

 The program prints the objective function, the value of variables and the higher fractional variable.
+If the solution is fractional then creates two problem, P_1 and P_2 with new constraints.